christiansassi/blockchain-project/README.md

 > [!TIP]
 > If you would like to reset the wallets (e.g., restore the balances), simply select and reselect the same environment (e.g., `Remix VM (Shanghai)`).

-## Running Demo

-1. Build the contract by running, in the project folder, `npm run compile`
-2. Create a new workspace in Ganache by running `ganache --port 8545 --wallet.seed "31612E" --accounts 10 --defaultBalanceEther 100`.
-This will create a local Ethereum blockchain on `http://127.0.0.1:8545` with 10 accounts with 100 ETH on them.

-> [!WARNING]
-> Do not close the window unless you are running Ganache in deamon mode.

-> [!WARNING]
-> The first two addresses, `0x40271F69d03387d2C4868B01F8b003D91c247358` and `0xB4627216F33ADfe1d521243f73a884E40368F8A0`, are reserved.
-The first address is used to deploy the contract and is then discarded to avoid affecting the balance of the other addresses.
-The second address represents the (new) owner.

 # Contacts